Valuations on manifolds and integral geometry: Valuations and integral geometry.

-Thus it suffices to show that the right hand side of (\ref{oct00}) extends to a separately continuous bilinear map $V^\infty_c(X_1)\times V^{-\infty}(X_2)\to \CC$.
+Let us show that the right hand side of (\ref{oct00}) extends to a jointly sequentially continuous bilinear map $V^\infty_c(X_1)\times V^{-\infty}(X_2)\to \CC$.
 To prove it, it suffices to show that the pairs of sets $(\Lam,\Gamma)$ and $(\emptyset,\Gamma_2)$ satisfy the conditions (\ref{pro-a})-(\ref{pro-e}).
 But this has been proven in the proof of part (2) of the theorem.
+Next, as in the proof of part (2), this bilinear functional separately continuous since $V^{-\infty}(X_2)=(V_c^\infty(X_2))^*$ and any sequentially continuous (in the weak topology) linear functional on it is continuous.

 Now we would like to give a sufficient condition on a double fibration implying the assumption of Theorem \ref{T:radon-val-1.5}.
 Recall that $Z\subset X_1\times X_2$ is a closed submanifold.
 Consider the conormal bundle $T^*_Z(X_1\times X_2)\subset T^*X_1\times T^*X_2$.
 Since $q_i$'s are submersions, the projections $T^*_Z(X_1\times X_2)\to T^*X_i$, $i=1,2,$ map $T^*_Z(X_1\times X_2)\backslash \underline{0}$ to $ T^*X_i\backslash\underline{0}$.
 We are going to prove \begin{proposition} Assume that the double fibration $X_1\overset{q_1}{\leftarrow}Z \overset{q_2}{\to} X_2$ satisfies that is a submersion.
 Then the assumption of Theorem \ref{T:radon-val-1.5} is satisfied, namely